 Information for new providers

-This page gives providers who are new to the NDIS some guidance on starting work with the NDIA.
+This page gives providers who are new to the NDIS some guidance on what is an NDIS registered provider.

 The NDIS is currently being trialled in seven locations across Australia.
 We are also preparing for national roll out of the Scheme.
 Many providers across Australia are keen to prepare for their role in supporting Scheme participants to achieve their goals and aspirations.